Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 The five stars arranged in a circle symbolize Singapore's ideals of democracy, peace, progress, justice, and equality.
 These values form the foundation of Singapore's governance and social fabric, guiding the nation's development and policies.

-Usage and Significance of the Singapore Flag
+Usage and significance of the Singapore flag

 Multicultural Singaporeans united under red and white, representing national harmony and unity The flag of Singapore is a powerful symbol of national identity and pride.
 It is prominently displayed on government buildings, schools, and during national celebrations such as National Day on August 9th.
 The flag also plays a central role in the National Day Parade, one of Singapore's most important annual events.